Sydney Grammar School: Sport

 Sydney Grammar School is a member of the Athletic Association of the Great Public Schools of NSW (GPS), Australia's oldest school sporting association.
-GPS sporting events are contested in rugby union, football, cricket, tennis, volleyball, cross country, basketball, rowing, swimming, athletics, rifle shooting, and debating.
+GPS sporting events include rugby union, football, cricket, tennis, volleyball, cross country, basketball, rowing, swimming, athletics, rifle shooting, and debating.
 The school also competes in fencing and chess competitions.

 Grammar participates in the annual Tri-Grammar competitions, a series of cricket competitions between the Firsts teams of Sydney Grammar School, Melbourne Grammar School and Brisbane Grammar School.
 Sydney and Melbourne Grammar School also compete for "The Bat" in the same competition.
 The Sydney–Melbourne match dates back to 1876, and in 1976, to mark the centenary of this rivalry, a "Bat" was struck, with the winner of the annual match taking possession.
 The bat was donated by John Crawford, the father of the captain of the 1976 premiership winning side Andrew Crawford.

 The school launched its rowing program in 1878, and has maintained it since.
 Competition in rowing culminates in the Riverview Gold Cup for Junior Crews and the Head of the River for Senior Crews.
 Grammar's boatshed is on the Parramatta River at Gladesville.

 On 2 April 2011, Sydney Grammar School first eight won the Major Rennie Trophy at the AAGPS Head of the River.
 This marked the first victory for the school since 1978.
-In its history, Grammar has won the race sixteen times, the second highest number of victories after the Shore School.
+In its history, Grammar has won the race sixteen times, the most after the Shore School.
 Many rowers have gone on to row in Varsity Crews at a university level.
 In the 2014–2015 Harvard University rowing roster, Sydney Grammar had the most rowers out of any high school globally and two Sydney Grammar rowers were in Harvard's top crew (First Varsity Eight).